 The soil samples underwent significant shrinkage and swelling due to wetting and drying (wd) cycles.
 These cyclic changes in soil volume led to permanent alterations in pore structure and the formation of cracks.
-Wetting resulted in a gradual increase in both the quantity and size of intra- and inter-aggregate pores [31].
+Wetting resulted in a gradual increase in both the quantity and size of intra- and interaggregate pores [33].
 The evolutionary characteristics of soil microstructure during the wetting process are closely associated with the wetting conditions.
-Under unconfined conditions, aggregates expand and break into smaller aggregates, increasing intra and inter-aggregate pore sizes, with the former being dominant [32].
-In confined wetting, inter-aggregate pores gradually close while the volume of intra-aggregate pores increases [33,34].
+Under unconfined conditions, aggregates expand and break into smaller aggregates, increasing intra and interaggregate pore sizes, with the former being dominant [34].
+In confined wetting, interaggregate pores gradually close, while the volume of intra-aggregate pores increases [35,36].
 Our findings align with the latter, as our soil samples were also partially confined during wetting.
 Conversely, during the drying process, soil suction increases, and the total volume decreases.
-The significant shrinkage of macro-pores primarily causes this, while the micro-pores remain unchanged or slightly increase [35].
-Repeated wetting and drying cycles result in cumulative deterioration within the soil, leading to the broadening enlargement of localised weak zones, characterised by developing cracks at the mesoscopic scale [36].
+The significant shrinkage of macropores primarily causes this, while the micropores remain unchanged or slightly increase [37].
+Repeated wetting and drying cycles result in cumulative deterioration within the soil, leading to the broadening enlargement of localised weak zones, characterised by developing cracks at the mesoscopic scale [38].
 This is confirmed by X-ray CT analysis of soil samples subjected to increasing wetting and drying cycles in this study.
-The results suggest that soil samples exposed to repetitive wd cycles exhibited higher macroporosity, pore diameter, pore volume, pore connectivity, and increased cracks and elongated pores.
-These findings align with several studies conducted in the last decade, where researchers simulated wd cycles and performed quantitative analysis of soil pore structure using image processing techniques such as CT [37], SEM [38], and MIP [39].
+The results suggest that soil samples exposed to repetitive wd cycles exhibited higher macroporosity, pore diameter, pore volume, pore connectivity, and increased length of cracks and elongated pores.
+These findings align with several studies conducted in the last decade, where researchers simulated wd cycles and performed quantitative analysis of soil pore structure using image processing techniques such as CT [39], SEM [40], and MIP [41].
 It is widely acknowledged that the soil pore structure undergoes significant changes after experiencing wd cycles.
-For example, Pires et al. [19] found macroporosity percentages of 6%, 9%, and 10% at 0, 6, and 12 wd cycles on undisturbed topsoil samples.
-Similarly, Diel et al. [18] observed increased macroporosity with wd cycles.
+For example, Pires et al. [21] found macroporosity percentages of 6%, 9%, and 10% at 0, 6, and 12 wd cycles on undisturbed topsoil samples.
+Similarly, Diel et al. [20] observed increased macroporosity with wd cycles.
+Clayey soils generally shrink and swell upon wetting and drying.
+The expansion and contraction of such soils caused by wetting and drying processes are not entirely reversible phenomena, leading to an increase in macropores and pore length and a decrease in micropores.
+This rise in macropores and pore length is attributed to the development of nonuniform volumetric strain after a series of wetting and drying cycles.
+Additionally, the wetting and drying of soils progressively interconnect more isolated pores, resulting in an overall enhancement of pore connectivity [42].
+At the same time, the decrease in micropores due to wetting and drying cycles is believed to stem from the coalescence of soil aggregates [43].